This article is part of the Retirement Financial Life Equation (FRLE) series. It was initially published in March 2021 and updated in March 2026.

 The loan (plus accrued interest) is repaid upon your demise, when you sell your home, or when it is no longer your primary residence.

 Just like a home equity loan or HELOC, reverse mortgages deplete equity.
 They have negative amortization, meaning they add to the outstanding principal rather than pay it down.
 That may or may not be an issue depending on your situation.
-(You can read more about reverse mortgages in my previous article on the value of home equity.)
+(You can read more about reverse mortgages in my updated home equity article.)

 There are a lot of pros and cons to reverse mortgages.
 They can also be complex and costly.
 So, be sure to do your homework if you think you’re a candidate for one.
-(I’ll discuss them further in #5, below.)
+My position remains what it was in 2018 and 2021: reverse mortgages should be a last resort after exploring alternatives like downsizing, part-time work, delaying Social Security, or purchasing annuities with liquid savings.

 4. Want to keep the house but move later?
 Stay put and plan to move in the future.